Ivo-Balbaert/The_Way_to_Jai/book/22_Polymorphic procedures.md

 Our lambda above conforms to that signature.
 In line (2), we loop over a (here array_a), apply our lambda as proc to each of its items, and adding these to the dynamic array result, which is returned after the loop.

-To make the code more readable, we could have defined out lambda as a constant:
+To make the code more readable, we could have defined lambda as a constant:
 `lam :: (x) => x + 100;`    (see line (4))
 and call add100 like this:
 `add100(array_a, lam)`      (see line (5))